Sex cult trial in New York moves to closing arguments on Monday

 By Brendan Pierson

-NEW YORK (Reuters) - Jurors are expected to hear closing arguments on Monday in the trial of Keith Raniere, the New York man accused of trapping women in a sex cult and having them branded with his initials.
+NEW YORK, June 17 (Reuters) - Jurors are expected to hear closing arguments on Monday in the trial of Keith Raniere, the New York man accused of trapping women in a sex cult and having them branded with his initials.

 Raniere, 58, faces charges including racketeering, sex trafficking and child pornography.
 Prosecutors said he used his organization Nxivm, which billed itself as a self-help group, to hide a secretive sorority known as DOS in which young women were blackmailed into have sex with him, follow dangerously restrictive diets and be branded with his initials.